 (a) any default in payment by you of any sum due under a Contract or any other breach of these terms;

 (c) our exercising of our rights of suspension.20.
 Other important terms

 20.1 We may transfer this agreement to someone else

 We may transfer our rights and obligations under these terms to another organisation.
 We will contact you to let you know if we plan to do this.
-If you are unhappy with the transfer you may contact us to end the Contract within 14 days of us telling you about it and we will refund you any payments you have made in advance for products not provided.

 20.2 You need our consent to transfer your rights to someone else